 The first thing you need to keep in mind is that alterations are widespread among brides, so you’ll need to prioritize making a proper time appointment.
 Don’t plan it too early, as if you have extreme dress alterations, and you end up losing or gaining weight because of wedding stress, you’ll end up with the wrong fitted dress.
 Also, don’t postpone the alterations for too long, as your seamstress may not manage to get everything on time.

-So what’s the perfect formula to the ideal alteration management.
+So you must ask yourself: when should I have my wedding dress altered?
+What’s the perfect formula to the ideal alteration management?
 On average, brides go to three to four fittings to make sure the dress updates look fine.
 Add to the procedure the availability of your seamstress and at what frequency you will visit the fittings.
 Lastly, analyze the difficulty of your requested alteration.
 When summing it all up, you will have the time needed to alter your wedding dress.

 If you have difficulties with calculation, just allocate two or more months and discuss your seamstress or bridal salon changes.
 You will end up having the approximate period for wedding gown alteration.